KirbySophia/video.game/README.md

 |hero and villian|

 LEVELS
-first level has the intro and control, very easy. second level has... third level  has the boss and lots obstacles, fairly hard.
+- first level has the intro and control, very easy.
+- second level has...
+- third level  has the boss and lots obstacles, fairly hard.

 Boss
-has it only map
+- has it only map
-faster then hero
+- faster then hero
-throws fire ball
+ -throws fire ball
 |this might change with the child character|

 Hero
-avoids obstacle by jumping over or jumping on the obstacle to defeat them. an a character the child come uo with. get a sword at the end/boss battle.
+ - avoids obstacle by jumping over or jumping on the obstacle to defeat them.
+ -  an a character the child come uo with.
+- get a sword at the end/boss battle.